coughingmouse/Korean-Romanization/README.md

 * Apostrophe is used to indicate abbreviation instead of for the transliteration of ⟨ㅇ⟩.
 * Are-a is unused.
 * It is possible to allow omitting ⟨w⟩ for ⟨ㅗ⟩ anywhere but after a whitespace character.
+* ⟨wO⟩ and ⟨yO⟩ can be transliterated as ⟨ww⟩ and ⟨yw⟩.

 ### Vowels in Middle Korean Transliteration